5 Free Plagiarism Checkers for Irish Students and Teachers

 A student only needs to copy-paste or upload their file into the tool and click the “Get Report” button.

 This report says that the content is 8% original, which is not quite correct.
 But an accuracy of 92% is still great.
 One weird thing about this report is that the same source is provided again and again for each individual matching sentence.
-But that is a minor issue and students and teachers only need to know that this tool can do the job pretty well.
+But that is a minor issue, and students and teachers only need to know that this tool can do the job pretty well.

 4. Study Moose

-Study Moose is another free plagiarism checker that is very helpful for students and teachers.
+StudyMoose is another free plagiarism checker that is very helpful for students and teachers.
 It performs the same way as other plagiarism checkers, and it even generates a report in the same way.

-And then the tool will generate a report.
+Then the tool will generate a report.
 The report looks like this.

 5. ITS

 The free plagiarism checker by ITS can help students and teachers detect plagiarism in any given text.
 This plagiarism checker is a little bit different than the other tools on this list.
-Most of these changes are related to UI and the information given to the user at the end of the check.
+Most of these changes are related to the UI and the information given to the user at the end of the check.
 But more about that later.

 This tool works in the same way as other online plagiarism checkers and compares the given content against billions of online sources.
 However, its results leave a lot to be desired.
-The following features are missing and they mar the experience a little bit.
+The following features are missing, and they mar the experience a little bit.

 - No exact figure of plagiarism or uniqueness